 Before delving into the available treatment options for HFD and the condition’s coping strategies, it’s essential to understand the significance of treating the disorder.

 At this point, you definitely understand that HFD doesn’t affect an individual’s normal functioning.
-Even so, emphasis should be made to the fact that basic functioning alone isn’t enough for survival.
+Even so, emphasis should be made on the fact that basic functioning alone isn’t enough for survival.
 Individuals struggling with HFD often experience a subdued level of depression.
 Therefore, they live with stress throughout.

 Fair treatment is necessary for these individuals’ higher functioning.
 It also enhances their mood, mental health, and ability to exist harmoniously in society.
 A fair treatment regimen can suppress most of the complications related to HFD, including: